|

 The trails emptied into a large development known as G-Bar-S Dude Ranch.
 Years earlier, local entrepreneur Henry J. "Pop" Cairns was told he couldn't fish on a pond near Warner Mountain.
 Described by some as 'stubborn,' Cairns purchased the pond and the land around it in 1929.
 In 1936, he opened the G-Bar-S Ranch there.

-A native of Quebec, Cairns moved to the region in the 1920s, eventually owning a petroleum distribution, lumber, and real estate businesses.
+A native of Quebec, Cairns moved to the region in the 1920s, eventually owning petroleum distribution, lumber, and real estate businesses.
 In addition to his businesses, Cairns was involved in many local civil and church groups, as well as co-founding nearby Camp Stevens and Camp Sunrise for the Boy Scouts.
 Prior to settling on G-Bar-S Ranch name, Cairns called the complex the Great Barrington Sports Center.

 By the time the 1939-40 season started, two rope tows were in place, running a combined 3,000 feet up Warner Mountain over a vertical drop of 630 feet.
 The facility was likely the second most popular in Berkshire County with 14,500 visitors that season.